The scholarship is awarded to candidates undertaking postgraduate study within the College of Humanities and Social Science.

 When not awarded to a candidate in the priority category, the scholarship will be offered in the next group, and so on.

-Applicants are required to state the purpose to which they will put the scholarship and the other means which they have towards the object in view.
+Applicants are required to state the purpose to which they will put the scholarship, and any other means which they have for the project.
 The award is contingent on the importance of the proposed work, the sufficiency of the means, and the capacity of the applicants.

 The holder must satisfy the College that he/she is carrying out the work undertaken, and will be expected to submit a written report and to present the findings in a manner agreed by the department concerned, e.g. a seminar or lecture.